ArduPilot/ardupilot_wiki/common/source/docs/common-rc-systems.rst

 In Europe, Multiplex and Graupner are well established systems and comply with EU radiation recommendations (as do many other brands as an option).

-FLYSKY produces very low cost, low end systems.
+Flysky produces very low cost, low end systems.

 FRSky and Spektrum enjoy the largest established bases with Spektrum dominant in park flyer and entry level RC systems.
 FRSky has telemetry capabilities and utilizes `OpenTX <https://www.open-tx.org/>`__ which is very flexible and is continually adding features in the firmware.